-UT Southwestern offers a number of programs for undergraduate students to work in clinical and/or research environments either on-campus or at one of our affiliated clinics and hospitals.
+UT Southwestern Medical Center offers a number of programs for undergraduate students to work in clinical and/or research environments either on campus or at one of our affiliated clinics and hospitals.

 Learn more about these programs below.

-The Green Fellowships are a joint project of the UT Southwestern Graduate School of Biomedical Sciences and the University of Texas – Dallas (UTD) in which UTD science and engineering majors are matched to graduate faculty to complete a semester-long intensive research training experience.
+The Green Fellowships are a joint project of the UT Southwestern Graduate School of Biomedical Sciences and UT Dallas, whereby UTD science and engineering majors are matched to graduate faculty to complete a semester-long intensive research training experience.

-JAMP targets first-year undergraduates who are highly qualified and economically disadvantaged who have interest in pursuing a medical education.
+JAMP targets first-year undergraduates who are highly qualified and economically disadvantaged, and who have interest in pursuing a medical education.
 The program extends over two summers.

 Minority Premedical Conference

-The goal of this annual conference is to provide advisors and students with information regarding admissions, financial aid, student life, and entry requirements for our programs as well as present specific information about each of the programs.
+The goal of this annual conference is to provide advisors and students with information about admissions, financial aid, student life, and entry requirements for our programs; as well as present specific information about each of the programs.

 R-25 Training Grant in NHLBI-Focused Research for Minority Students

-This resource funds stipend support (and housing, if appropriate) for a limited number of minority undergraduate students and medical students from UT Southwestern and other institutions to conduct research at UT Southwestern in areas of interest to the NHLBI.
+This resource funds stipend support (and housing, if appropriate) for a limited number of minority undergraduate students and medical students from UT Southwestern and other institutions to conduct research here in areas of interest to the NHLBI.

-Quantitative and Physical Sciences – Summer Undergraduate Research Fellowship (QP-SURF)
+Quantitative and Physical Sciences Summer Undergraduate Research Fellowship Program (QP-SURF)

 Summer Undergraduate Research Fellowship Program (SURF)

-Offered to college students planning on a career in biological research, the SURF program is an intense 10-week program where students plan and execute their own research projects while getting hands-on experience with the latest research technology as well as mentoring from graduate faculty.
+Offered to college students planning on a career in biological research, SURF is an intensive 10-week program where students plan and execute their own research projects.
+They receive hands-on experience with the latest research technology as well as mentoring from graduate faculty.